KzFactorios/GPS_personal/README.md

-* Show Player Position
+*** Show Player Position

-This is meant to be a personal debugging tool that shows the player's coordinates
+This is meant to be used as a simple debugging tool to show the player's coordinates.

+I tried getting the cursor coords too, but no luck.
+Maybe another time.